Tip Calculator

 Can I split the bill?

 Yes.
-Set the split count to see each pays and tip per person.
+Set the split count to see what each person pays and the tip per person.

 Is tipping required everywhere?